-- Self care is encouraged and supported throughout the Early Years.
+- Reference to the Leuven Scales of well being and engagement will be made when observing, planning and reflecting on activities and provision - The Jigsaw scheme is adapted and used weekly to provide sessions that support PSED development within Reception - Self care is encouraged and supported throughout the Early Years.
 Children are encouraged to become independent at dressing and undressing themselves as well as toileting.
 Resources and equipment support the children to do so waterproofs accessible and easy to source, hand washing facilities at child height, access to spare clothes when needed.
 Children who require nappy changes at Nursery are encouraged to use a step to help them independently onto the changing table.
 In Reception children requiring a nappy change will be taken to the changing equipment and encouraged to help to set up the table alongside a member of staff. - Oral health statutory this year.
 Children will be involved in a range of activities throughout the year that will enhance their understanding of the importance of oral health.
-Parents will be involved in this in order for messages to be shared with families. - Nursery use the Healthy Under 5s initiative to encourage children to understand and make healthy choices
+Parents will be involved in this in order for messages to be shared with families.
+Oral health features regularly in our Life Skills lessons also. - Nursery use the Healthy Under 5s initiative to encourage children to understand and make healthy choices